 It is important that children are taught the relevant rules of safety when undertaking experiments and investigations and that materials and equipment are handled carefully.
-Teachers will refer to the 'orange folder' in the office for specific risk assessments.
+Teachers will refer to the 'orange folder' in the office for specific risk assessments or to CLEAPPs documentation for further guidance.
 It is the teacher's responsibility to make sure that all helpers (TAs, parents etc.) are aware of safety implications connected with any science activity they are undertaking.